 Encore.org sees another path — a growing movement of younger and older changemakers working together to solve critical problems and bridge divides, creating a society that works for all generations.

 Encore.org was founded on the belief that the aging of America isn’t so much a problem to be solved as it is an opportunity to be seized.
 For 20 years, we’ve worked to change cultural expectations for the years beyond 50 and spark a movement around second acts for the greater good.
-In our own second act, we bring older and younger changemakers together to solve problems, bridge divides, and create a better future for all.
+In our own second act, we bring older and younger changemakers together to solve problems, bridge divides, and co-create the future.

 We work to change the culture by elevating new ideas and diverse voices on the power of connection and collaboration across generational divides.
 We accelerate innovation by offering a variety of fellowships that empower people bringing generations together to solve society’s greatest problems, increase capacity in the social sector, and create new models for the multigenerational workforce.
 And we leverage leaders, organizations and networks to build a movement making intergenerational connection and collaboration the norm.